-Oatmeal has been a classic breakfast staple for many years – and for good reason.
+A bowl of oatmeal has been a classic breakfast staple for many years – and for good reason.
 It’s healthy, inexpensive, and can be made with any flavors you desire.
-Oatmeal is also an easy swap to make when making the switch to healthy and organic food brands.
+But with so many brands and types of oatmeal on the market, it can be tough to know which one is the best for you.

 Please note that I am not a licensed nutritionist, dietician, or other medical professional, and you should always seek the guidance of your physician when it comes to dietary needs.
 The information below is based on my own research on the ingredients present in each brand of oatmeal and should not be taken as medical advice.